Bristol Flyers: Takeover and BBL move

 In preparation for the start of their inaugural BBL campaign, Coach Kapoulas signed American's Doug Herring from Saint John Mill Rats and ex-Cheshire Phoenix star Alif Bland, from German ProA team Cuxhaven BasCats.
 In their inaugural BBL season, the Flyers finished eighth in the league, qualifying for the playoffs.
 However they were defeated by eventual champions Newcastle Eagles.
 In the next season the team finished 10th.
 Despite that, new signings Daniel Edozie and Cardell McFarland made a big impact on the team; McFarland made BBL team of the week multiple times and Edozie led the entire league in rebounds in the 2015/16 season.

 Ahead of the 2016/17 league, veteran Doug McLaughlin-Williams was dropped from the team, with Danish international Mathias Seilund and key playmaker of the previous season Cardell McFarland also departing.
 To fill the gaps in the roster, the team acquired BBL veterans Michael Vigor and Lovell Cook, British Virgin Islands international Leslee Smith, Brandon Boggs from the Kongsberg Miners in Norway and Hameed Ali, playing his first professional basketball after five years with the Texas A&M-Corpus Christi Islanders in NCAA Division I.

 Ahead of the 2018/19 season, Bristol Sport announced plans for a new 4,000-seat arena for the Flyers next to Bristol City F.C.'s stadium Ashton Gate Stadium.

+Following a third place finish in the 2022/23 main season, it was announced that the Flyers would join the European North Basketball League from 2023/24.
+The team progressed to the quarter final stage of the ENBL, but multiple injuries contributed to a seventh place finish in the 2023/24 BBL.
+Flyers re-entered the ENBL for 2024/25 and became a founder member of the new Super League Basketball.